TOMP-WG/TOMP-API/wiki/home.md

 ## Quick start Discovery & Reuse

 > a.
 In the generic quick start guide, you should have selected 'discovery module: y'.
-Otherwise, redo the process.
+If you didn't, redo the process.
 > b.
 The discovery module complies to the OGC API Core, displaying meta data, but this meta-data can be derived from the specification.
 > c.
-To do so, use the python tool that can be found in /tools/create_meta_data.
-It will create the necessary output (machine readable only) for the required discovery endpoints.
+Use the recipe described in [/tools/ogc_tools](https://github.com/TOMP-WG/TOMP-API/tree/master/tools/ogc_tools) to generate all content for your implementations to become OGC compliant.
 > d.
-Be aware of the fact that you still need to create the human readable variant (.html).
+Be aware of the fact that you still need to update the human readable variant (.html).

 ## General structure